-The drink had a unique flavour and colour and was completely natural.
-It’s ingredients were sourced from exotic locations and included the coveted Attar of Rose from the East that gave it its unique nose and taste.
+The drink had a unique flavour and colour, and was completely natural.
+Its ingredients were sourced from exotic locations and included the coveted Attar of Rose from the East that gave it its unique nose and taste.